|For further reading:

 After the French and Indian War, the British government had forbidden

 colonists from settling here.
-When George Washington won the American
+When George Washington won the

-second term of office as the first U.S. President, in 1795.
+during his second term of office as the first U.S. President, in 1795.

 Warren County's Most Famous Resident did not speak English.
 In